gabcicc/OSSWorkflowForAllignIRImages/README.md

 The steps illustrate the design and development of the UAV-based OSS workflow:

-Step 1: The GNU-Octave software has been used for steps 1 and 2.
+Step 1: The GNU Octave software has been used for steps 1 and 2.

 Write the function to convert in grayscale and resize the Infrared images (from 640x480 to 3840x2880);
 Write the function to crop the RGB images (from 4056x3040 to 3840x2880.